vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 10. Run `gdk install`

 11. Run `gdk run` -> Now you will get multiple errors as WSL has a problem to create .socket files in mnt due to permission problems.
-Solution reconfigure GDK to use the directory in `/home/…` for creating the sockets
+The solution is to reconfigure the GDK to use the installation in the `/home` directory for creating the sockets

 12. **./Procfile** changes :